aclerc/planet-protectors/README.md

 Pina, a blob, defends seven coloured planets from invading animals.
 Each planet ends in a boss fight against a giant version of the animals invading it.

-A father-daughter game, playable with the mouse alone, built to run in a browser.
+A father-daughter hobby project built to run in a browser.

 ## Quickstart